mGhassen/Dose/cursor.md

 ### Application Overview

-**SunnyLife** is a modern budgeting and financial-tracking platform for restaurant management.
+**Dose** is a modern budgeting and financial-tracking platform for restaurant management.
 The application imports, stores, computes, and visualizes all financial data from Excel workbooks through structured data models, automated calculations, dashboards, and CRUD interfaces.

 **Technology Stack:**
 - **Backend**: Next.js 15 API Routes